As world seeks to eradicate polio, Laos suffers vaccine-linked case

 The WHO stressed that "ending polio for good requires eliminating both wild and vaccine-derived polio".

-Laos has been free of the wild polio virus since 1993, but poor immunization rates mean people are at risk of infection with strains of the virus that can mutate in sewage after being excreted by immunized children.
+Laos has been free of the wild polio virus since 1993, but poor immunisation rates mean people are at risk of infection with strains of the virus that can mutate in sewage after being excreted by immunised children.

 The risk of vaccine-derived polio cases can be avoided by switching from using live oral polio vaccines (OPV) - which are highly effective, cheap, easy to deliver but contain live virus, - to "inactivated" vaccines (IPV), which are not effective for fighting endemic disease but contain no live virus.